Placement, Credit, and Registration

-After the Add or Drop period is over, advisors must sign the “withdraw from a course” form in order for the student to do so; the form must be submitted to the Registrar’s Office immediately.
+After the Add or Drop period is over, advisors must sign the “Course Withdrawal Form” in order for the student to do so; the form must be submitted to the Registrar’s Office immediately.
 Try to observe your office hours and encourage students to plan ahead so this process works smoothly.
 In an emergency, students can get a signature from the academic dean and should subsequently notify their advisors.

 See the Registrar's Add-Drop Procedure webpage for instructions on adding and dropping courses.